Home CGS 2820C

 Note: the line in red may be OK, but it may be flagged due to an error above it.

 Helpful hint: If you preview your page in FireFox, and then right click and choose View Source, you will see the html code and any errors displayed in red.
-If you hover over the flagged error, FireFox will often give you a further explanation of that error, which may be caused by something like a tag above the line which was not properly closed.
+If you hover over the flagged error, FireFox will often give you a further explanation of that error.
+Sometimes the flagged line is OK, but it is in red because a tag above the line was not properly closed.
 You will lose at least 3 points for each error for the first assignments.
+Later you will lose 5 points, and then 10 points for each error.
+Let FireFox help you get good grades.
+See below:

-Continue to copy and paste your browser preview into Word to spellcheck.
+Note: You can copy and paste your browser text preview into Word to spellcheck.

 Test on multiple browsers: such as Edge, IE, FireFox, Chrome, Safari, and your cell phone.